danielscholl/iac-aks/README.md

-## Build and push application images to the Container Registry
+## Build and deploy application images to the Container Registry
 Build the docker images and push it to the private registry and deploy a k8s manifest.

 ```bash